gatblau/onix/docs/getting_started.md

 # Getting started <img src="./pics/ox.png" width="160" height="160" align="right">

-## Installing the required services
+Getting started with Onix is easiy and required basically only two steps:

+## Step 1: Deploy Container Images
-The easiest way to get started is to deploy the Web API and Database services from containers.
+The easiest way to get started is to deploy Onix from containers.
+Ready to use container images are provided on [docker hub](https://hub.docker.com/r/southwinds/) for each of the components of Onix (e.g. database, web api, user interface).
+For each component there are two repositories.
+One containing the stable GA release versions, the other containing latest snapshot releases.

+There are different options to get started easily:
+<a name="installing-using-docker"></a>
+### Option A: Deploy Onix via Docker Compose
 To do that you will need the following dependencies in your system:
 - [Docker](https://docs.docker.com/compose/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - Access to [Docker Hub Onix image repositories](https://hub.docker.com/u/southwinds)